 BioDiesel Feedstocks – Borage Oil & Camelina Oil

-This week we continue our deeper look into different types of feedstock that Renewable Energy Group (REG) studied in 2009 in the Feedstock and Biodiesel Characteristics Report.
+This post continues our deeper look into different types of feedstock that Renewable Energy Group (REG) studied in 2009 in the Feedstock and Biodiesel Characteristics Report.
+Different feedstocks give the resulting B100 biodiesel different characteristics.
 This week’s two oils are Borage Oil and Camelina Oil.
-This is the main page of feedstocks we have looked at so far.
+If you would like to learn more about some of the other feedstocks please visit the main page of feedstocks we have looked at so far.

 Borage oil comes from the plant, Borago officinalis, also known as starflower.
 The starflower is easily grown in average, dry to medium moisture, well-drained soils in full sun to light shade.
 In addition this plant tolerates poor soils and drought.
 It is native to Mediterranean region and is an annual that will continue to propagate itself in a garden by reseeding.
 The plant grows to 2 to 3 feet tall and the flowers are commonly blue, although pink and white flowers are commonly cultivated.
 The flowering season is relatively long from June to September and in milder climates the starflower will bloom for most of the year.